skulpt/skulpt/source/MoreAboutIteration/moreiteration.rst

     Contributor List, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+..  shortname:: MoreAboutIteration
+..  description:: This module has more information about iteration and while loops

 Iteration Revisited
 ===================